-Tongue-tie and Lip-tie Treatment in New York CityAlex Kaminsky2023-11-02T05:26:25+00:00

-{Take 1}

 Tongue-tie and Lip-tie Treatment in New York City

-A tongue tie and and or lip tie can be frustrating for both mom and baby, in addition to being debilitating for baby.
+A tongue tie and and or lip tie can be frustrating for both mom and baby, and possible lactation issues and baby’s lack of weight gain.
 Tongue-tie is a condition in which the baby is born with either a shorter, thicker, or tighter band of tissue connecting the bottom of the tongue to the floor of their mouth.
-Lip-tie is a condition in which the piece of tissue behind your upper lip (frenulum) membranes are too thick or too short preventing the upper lip from moving freely.

 Tongue Tie and Breastfeeding